Computably totally disconnected locally compact groups: More on the equivalences of notions of computable presentation

-\n (ii) By the observation after Def\, \ref{def:Comp fcn on tree}, the left action is computable iff $\Phi$ is computable.
-Alternatively, informally speaking, we use an oracle Turing machine that has as an oracle a path $g$ on $[T]$, and as an input an $A \in \+ W$.
+\n (ii) Formally, by \cref{def:Comp fcn on tree}, the left action is computable iff $\Phi$ is computable.
+Informally speaking, we use an oracle Turing machine that has as an oracle a path $g$ on $[T]$, and as an input an $A \in \+ W$.
 If $A$ is a left coset of a subgroup $V$, it outputs the left coset $B$ of~$V$ such that it can find a string $\sss \prec g$ with $[\sss]_TA \sub B$. \end{proof} Note (ii) implies that the right action is also computable, using that $Ag = (g^{-1}A^{-1})^{-1}$ and inversion is computable both in $G$ and in $\+ W$.

-We apply the theorem to obtain a computable version of the open mapping theorem for t.d.l.c.\ groups in the case of a bijection.
+We apply the theorem to obtain a computable version of the open mapping theorem for t.d.l.c.\ groups (\cref{rem: open mapping}) in the case of a bijection.
 (This shows that the inverse of $\Phi$ in (i) of the theorem is in fact automatically computable.) \begin{cor} Let $G,H$ be t.d.l.c.\ groups given by computable Baire presentations, and let $\Psi \colon G \to H$ be a computable bijection that is a group homomorphism.
-Then $\Psi^{-1}$ is computable. \end{cor} \begin{proof} Fix a compact open subgroup $U$ of $G$.
-Since $\Psi$ is open, $V= \Psi(U)$ is a compact open subgroup of $H$.
+Then $\Psi^{-1}$ is computable. \end{cor} \begin{proof} Since $\Psi$ is a continuous group isomorphism, it is open by the open mapping theorem.
+Fix a compact open subgroup $U$ of $G$.
+Then $V= \Psi(U)$ is a compact open subgroup of $H$.
 Let $\seq{a_i}\sN i$ be a uniformly computable sequence of left coset representatives of $U$ in $G$.
-(To obtain this, let $\seq{b_k} \sN k$ be a uniformly computable path of $\Tree G$ extending the $k$-th string in $\Tree G$, for some effective numbering of such strings.
-Let $\seq{a_i}\sN i$ be the subsequence obtained by deleting $b_k$ if $b_k U = b_\ell U$ for some $\ell < k$.)
+To obtain this, fix an effective numbering $\seq{\sss_k}\sN k$ of $\Tree G$, and let $ b_k $ be a uniformly computable path of $\Tree G$ extending $\sss_k$.
+Let $\seq{a_i}\sN i$ be the subsequence of $\seq{b_k}\sN k$ obtained by deleting $b_k$ if $b_k U = b_\ell U$ for some $\ell < k$.
 Now $\seq{\Psi(a_i)}\sN i$ is a uniformly computable sequence of left coset representatives for $V$ in $H$.
 By (ii) of the theorem, the sequences of (code numbers for) compact open cosets $K_i:= a_i U$ and $S_i:= \Psi(K_i)= \Psi(a_i)V$ are uniformly computable.